Parents: Welcome to the Access Center!

 Because of The Family Educational Rights Privacy Act (FERPA), your experience as a parent or guardian will be different from the K-12 system.
 At the high school level, the relationship was between the school district and the parents; at the college level, the relationship is between the college and the student.
 Once your son or daughter enrolls in a post-secondary institution, whether they are 18 years old or not, they become the sole guardian of all records maintained by that institution.
 Your student may choose to fill out the Release of Information form (available below) so that you may be included in your student's affiliation with the Access Center.
 The release of information form may also be used to request documentation to be sent to the Access Center from your student's physician or previous school.

-If you would like to visit, we are open Monday through Friday, 8:00 to 5:00.
+If you would like to visit once campus offices repopulate our hours are Monday through Friday, 8:00am to 5:00pm.
 Please call 509-335-3417 for an appointment so that an Access Center staff member can meet with you and answer any questions you may have.

 - Access Center New Student Procedures

 - Documentation Guidelines

 - Transitioning from High School to Higher Education for Students with Disabilities